BA Economics UCC Requirements, University Of Cape Coast

 Also, the UCC economics department offers a wide range of Art programs for selection by WASSCE graduates.

-Surely, graduates who excel in this program at first degree may move on to read UCC Economics Masters.
+Indeed, graduates who excel in this program at first degree may move on to read UCC Economics Masters.

-In this article, we will explore the exact entry requirements for WASSCE students.
+This article will explore the exact entry requirements for WASSCE students.

 Core Subjects Requirements – B.A (Economics) UCC